-India has the unique distinction of being the only country producing all the known commercial lvarieties of natural silk, viz., Mulberry, Tropical Tasar, Temperate Tasar (Oak Tasar), Eri and Muga.
-Sericulture as an industrial sector has been a component of the backbone of Jammu & Kashmir state’s economy, carrying itself, a rich history (Sreenivasa & Hiriyanna, 2014).
-The prevailing climate and availability of skilled labour in the valley of Kashmir are the favourable factors existing for silk production The salubrious climatic conditions for foster growth of mulberry plants as well as silkworm exist in the state.
+India has the unique distinction of being the only country producing all the known commercial varieties of natural silk, viz., Mulberry, Tropical Tasar, Temperate Tasar (Oak Tasar), Eri and Muga.
+Sericulture as an industrial sector which has been a component of the backbone of Jammu & Kashmir’s economy, carrying itself, a rich history (Sreenivasa & Hiriyanna, 2014).
+The prevailing climate and availability of skilled labour in the valley of Kashmir are the favourable factors existing for silk production.
+The salubrious climatic conditions required to foster growth of mulberry plants as well as silkworm exist in the state.
 However, it is high time to notice that silk production in Jammu & Kashmir has declined considerably over the past few decades.The success of any technology depends on its effective adoption and utilization in the field situations.
 Adoption of new technologies (recommended practices) by farmers leads to higher production.
-Poor adoption of technologies is influenced by a number of constraints (Hajam, et al. 2021).
+Poor adoption of technologies is influenced by a number of constraints (Hajam, et al., 2021).
 They lead to a gap between potential yields and the field level yields.
-It requires the farmers and extension personnel to be aware of the innovations, understand them and perceive advantage from its use in order to adopt them Extension workers play a key role in improving and in the promotion of sericulture by guiding farmers regarding various new and improved technology via orientation program.
-Demonstration program should be conducted at farmers level as disinfection is very essential prerequisite for successful silkworm rearing.
+It requires the farmers and extension personnel to be aware of the innovations, understand them and perceive advantage from its use in order to adopt them.
+Extension workers play a key role in improving and in the promotion of sericulture by guiding farmers regarding various new and improved technology via orientation program.
+Demonstration program should be conducted at farmers’ level as disinfection is very essential prerequisite for successful silkworm rearing.
 It is widely known that a number of new technologies developed in sericulture, still remain to be adopted by the farmers.
 A conceptual framework for an adoption pathway is suggested in which farmers move from learning to adoption, to continuous or discontinuous use over time (Kushwaha, 2013).
 Many sericulture technologies have been developed and their recommendations have been made to improve the productivity and quality of cocoon at farmer’s level.
 Proper adoption of these modified and innovative technologies by the farmers is vital for obtaining higher and better yield andthereby reducing the yield gap in cocoon production..The gap between the potential and actual yield in mulberry culture is very wide.
 One of important factor is attributed to be ignorance and non-adoption of improved recommended technologies ( Bhat et al. 2020).

 Methodology

-The survey was conducted in Kathua, and Udhampur district of Jammu & kashmir during the month of (march-april), (may-june), (september- october).
-The survey was conducted with around 100-150 farmers and data was collected.
-To find the extent of knowledge I have randomly selected 50-80 farmers from each district (Udhampur & Kathua)..
-Multistage sampling was done to procure data from chester population of villages of different districts and step wise multiple regression analysis was used to study impact of various independent variables on dependent variable.
+The survey was conducted in Kathua, and Udhampur districts of Jammu & Kashmir in three spells during the month of March to April, May to June, and September to October.
+The survey was conducted among 100-150 farmers and data was collected.
+To find the extent of knowledge level 50-80 farmers were randomly selected from each district.
+Multistage sampling was done to procure data from targeted population of villages of two districts and step wise multiple regression analysis was used to study impact of various independent variables on dependent variable.

 Results

 The extension work catalyzed a visible socio-economic upliftment in sericulture.
 Analysis of the training component data revealed that a surprisingly small number of respondents had received training on modern and innovative sericulture technologies, indicating a significant knowledge gap.
-In Kathua district, only 30% respondents have acquired training followed by 0 percent in Udhampur district.
-The overall percentage on training acquired in both district was 15 percent only.
+In Kathua district, only 30% respondents have acquired training followed by 0% in Udhampur district.
+The overall percentage on training acquired in both district was 15% only.
 District wise data revealed that there was no information and knowledge regarding extension services in district Kathua as the overall extension participation in district Kathua was recorded (0%) followed by (85%) in Udhampur district.

 Investigating the adoption and implementation of sericulture practices at field level.